 A Brief History of the Traveling Picnic

-Despite being a Texas tradition, Willie’s picnic hasn’t really stayed in one spot for long.
-Here’s a rundown of some of the notable venues that have hosted the celebration.
+Despite being a Lone Star State tradition, Willie's picnic hasn't really stayed in one spot for long.
+Here's a rundown of some of the notable venues that have hosted the celebration.

 In 1974, the picnic moved to College Station at the Texas World Speedway.
 The event is especially notable for the parking lot fire that broke out, destroying a young Robert Earl Keen's car.
 (The car going up in flames is on the album cover for Keen's album Picnic.)

 The picnic was held in Liberty Hill in 1975.
 Apparently, several attendees messed with Texas, leaving litter scattered across the grounds.
-Willie was fined $1,000 for violating the Texas Mass Gatherings Act.
+Willie was fined $1,000 for violating the the state's Mass Gatherings Act.

 After the picnic bounced around sites from Tulsa to Kansas City to Willie's own Pedernales Country Club, the event found a new home in Luckenbach from 1995 through 1999.
 In '96, Waylon Jennings made his only trip to the small town he helped make famous.

-In 2003, the picnic was held at Two River Canyon outside Spicewood, Texas.
+In 2003, the picnic was held at Two River Canyon outside Spicewood.
 The event was a success, but a massive traffic jam on Texas 71 caused by concert goers was a deal breaker for several would-be attendants.